jlorieau/mollib/docs/cli/hbonds.rst

-.. _hbonds_command:
+.. _hbonds-command:

-hbonds - Hydrogen Bonds
+hbonds - hydrogen bonds
 =======================
 The ``hbonds`` command detects and reports hydrogen bonds in molecules.
 The ``hbonds`` command has the following features: